-Our Ticketing segment sold more tickets this year as compared to last year driven primarily by acquisitions and overall improvement in the business, partially offset by the planned decline in our amphitheater events.
-Overall, our revenue and operating results improved driven by higher volume and royalties, acquisition growth, fees earned for the 2012 Olympics ticket sales, higher resale market activity and overall fixed cost savings.
-Investment in our ticketing platform continues and we rolled out some enhancements to our clients during the year.
+Our Ticketing segment sold more tickets this year as compared to last year driven primarily by increases in concerts and sports tickets.
+Overall, our revenue and operating results improved due to these higher ticket volumes along with higher resale market activity.
+During the year, we successfully completed the 2012 London Olympics as its official ticket seller.
+Investment in our ticketing platform is in the second year of the planned three-year development and we rolled out several enhancements to our clients during the year.
 We will continue to invest in a variety of initiatives aimed at improving the ticket buying process and overall fan and venue experience.